Qiskit/qiskit-ibm-runtime/DEPRECATION.md

 The guiding principles are:

-- we must not remove or change code without active warnings for least three months or two complete version cycles;
+- we must not remove or change code without active warnings for at least three months or two complete version cycles;

 - there must always be a way to achieve valid goals that does not issue any